STRUGGLING WITH JAZZ GUITAR AND

 The lessons are all pre-recorded – so you can watch them at your own schedule at any time of day that suits you.
 All you need is a computer or other device such as a smartphone or tablet to access them.

-Is this Challenge just for beginners?
+Is this course just for beginners?
 Is it still relevant to participate in if I'm more advanced?

-On the other hand, if you’re a pro jazz guitarist already gigging, and are a confident improviser, I don’t think this Challenge would suit you either.
+On the other hand, if you’re a pro jazz guitarist already gigging, and are a confident improviser, I don’t think this course would suit you either.

-However – if you have been playing guitar for more than a few months, OR you have been playing guitar for years and years but have never been able to improvise or comp effectively in a jazz style, or if you’re unsure how to develop your skills – this challenge would be a perfect fit.
+However – if you have been playing guitar for more than a few months, OR you have been playing guitar for years and years but have never been able to improvise or play the chords effectively in a jazz style, or if you’re unsure how to develop your skills – this challenge would be a perfect fit.

 How much practice time do I need?